Universally Robust Control of Open Quantum Systems: Results

 \subsection{Model}

 The complete quantum description of a control task is encoded in the composite Hamiltonian

 where $\hat{H}_{\rm S}(t) = \hat{H}_0 + \sum_i u_i(t)\hat{H}_i$ represents the noise-free system Hamiltonian, with $\hat{H}_0$ denoting the bare drift Hamiltonian, $\hat{H}_i$ the $i$-th control operator, and $u_i(t)$ the corresponding time-dependent control field.
 The bath Hamiltonian $\hat{H}_{\rm B}$ governs the environment's free dynamics, which couples to the system via interaction Hamiltonian $\hat{H}_{\rm I}=g\sum_{\alpha }\hat{A}_{\alpha }\otimes \hat{B}_{\alpha }$ (the most general form), where $\hat{A}_{\alpha }$ and $\hat{B}_{\alpha }$ are Hermitian operators of the system and the bath, respectively, while $g$ characterizes their coupling strength.
-Under the Born-Markov approximation, tracing over the bath degrees of freedom yields the Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation \cite{Lindblad_1975_CP, Gorini_1976_CP, Lindblad_1976_On} (in units where $\hbar = 1$; see the Appendix for a detailed derivation)
+Under the Born-Markov approximation, tracing over the bath degrees of freedom yields the Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation \cite{Lindblad_1975_CP, Gorini_1976_CP, Lindblad_1976_On,Pearle_2012_Lindblad1,Manzano_2020_Lindblad2} (in units where $\hbar = 1$)

 where $\hat{\rho}_{\rm S}(t)$ is the density operator of the system.
 The dissipative superoperator $\mathcal{D}$ takes the form

 with $\lambda =g^{2}$.
 The Lindblad jump operator $\hat{F}_{j}(t)$ constitute the eigenoperators of the free dynamical map $\mathcal{U}_{\rm S}(t)$, satisfying